 Other (travel) stamps in your passport

-- State when and why you visited the country
+- State when and why you visited the country,

-- Describe in as much detail as possible what you did there
+- Describe in as much detail as possible what you did there,

-Why apply for your China Visa at Traveldocs?
+Why apply for your Visa China at Traveldocs?

-Apply for China visa now
+Apply for your visa to China now

 Traveldocs helps companies and private individuals to apply for a visa or legalization.
 As a recognized legalization agency, we assist you administratively and we take care of the complete settlement at the relevant embassy or consulate.
 We charge agency fees for this service.
 We are not a government agency or affiliated with it.
 All costs to be paid by you are clearly visible and completely transparent and Traveldocs uses competitive prices, a professional service with adequate know-how within the world of legalisations.
 Of course you also have the option to submit your application directly to the relevant government agency.
 When you submit an application via visum-legalisatie.nl, you never pay more for the consular costs than at the embassy / consulate.